Protohedgehog/open-research-glossary/glossary.md

 * **Mandate -** An authority to carry out a policy.
 In this context, largely to conform to OA policies.

-* **Open Access Movement (OAM) -** A global movement started in the late 1990s and early 2000s fuelled by the widespread public access to the World Wide Web.
+* **Open Access Movement (OAM) -** A global movement started in the late 1990s and early 2000s fueled by the widespread public access to the World Wide Web.
 Its prime objective is the free and unrestricted access and reuse of the world's knowledge.

 * **Open Access Directory Events -** Conferences and workshop archive related to OA; [Source](http://oad.simmons.edu/oadwiki/Events).